matthiasdemuzere/w2w/JOSS/paper.md

 # Integration in WRF's preprocessing
- The current tool is designed to work with the geo_em.d0X files produced by geogrid.exe (Figure \autoref{fig:w2w_workflow}), which is available in the WRF Preprocessing System (WPS).
+ The current tool is designed to work with the geo_em.d0X files produced by geogrid.exe, which is available in the WRF Preprocessing System (WPS).
 The user should run geogrid.exe using its default settings, which will provide the various geo_em.d0X.nc files containing the static data fields.
 No additional variable are required, neither in the namelist.wps nor within the GEOGRID.TBL table.
-The `W2W` tool reads the standard geo_em.d0X.nc files (for all the domains) and produces the aforementioned **geo_em.d0X_LCZ_params.nc** files.
-The user should then simply rename these files to the standard names for each of the domains.
+The `W2W` tool (\autoref{fig:w2w_workflow}) reads the standard geo_em.d0X.nc files (for all the domains) and produces the aforementioned **geo_em.d0X_LCZ_params.nc** files.
+The user should then simply rename these files to the standard name for each of the domains.

 ![Modified workflow to set-up and run a WRF simulations including urban parameters derived from LCZs using W2W.\label{fig:w2w_workflow}](w2w_workflow.jpg)